zenika-open-source/FAQ/docs/backing_services.md

 _Used by: Back-end_

+> Note: If you don't intend to deploy with a CI, you don't need this variable

 Its value represents the target of your Graphcool application.
-It has the following format `[region]/[app_id]` where `region` is what you chose when deploying for the first time.
+It has the following format `[cluster]/[app_id]` where `cluster` is what you chose when deploying for the first time.

+> Note: You can also find the target in the ./server/.graphcoolrc file after deploying at least once

 #### `REACT_APP_GRAPHCOOL_URI`